w3c/wcag3/guidelines/groups/layout/structure/clear-structure-review.md

 status: developing
 ---

-:::example
 [Title, role, or organization] asserts that:

 * Our organization has a process and policy for reviewing written content for clear structure before publication.
 The process includes confirming:
     * all of the core requirements in the Structure guideline are met
     * content sections are as concise as possible